Questions About the Policy

 Question: What will happen if someone continues to use tobacco at CPCC?

 Answer: All CPCC students and employees are expected to comply fully with the Tobacco-Free College policy.
-Students who repeatedly violate the policy will face student disciplinary action as outlined in the Student Code of Conduct.
+Students who repeatedly violate the policy will face student conduct process as outlined in the Student Code of Conduct.
 Employees who repeatedly violate the policy will be referred to their supervisor, who will be expected to follow the employee disciplinary process.

 Question: What resources are available to help me quit using tobacco?